 Comrade Pitbull then left the stage only to reemerge in a storm of pyro and confetti with his dancers and proceed to blow the motherfucking roof off.
-4 PM, dead sober and we were all losing our minds.
-People were dancing on chairs, women in tank tops came out of nowhere and started handing out Pitbull-Stallone noisemakers which I started smashing together like salvation depended on it.
-When he started doing the Ne-Yo hit about enjoying life I was jumping around giddy, and feeling connected to the people around me like I was on MDMA.
+It's 4 PM, we are dead sober, and we were all losing our minds.
+People were dancing on chairs, and women in tank tops came out of nowhere and started handing out Pitbull-Stallone noisemakers that I started smashing together like salvation depended on it.
+When he started doing the Ne-Yo hit about enjoying life, I was jumping around giddy, and feeling connected to the people around me like I was on MDMA.
 Pitbull literally got me high on life.

-Pitbull levelled the place.
+Pitbull leveled the place.
 He was followed by a slick-haired trader who bombed trying to explain stock market strategies to people who had just been through the return of the Lord.
 All that was left was Stallone.
 I toured around the booths in the back and feigned interest about investing in Kitchener condos and luxury hotels in Buffalo.
-I bought a cold twelve dollar ham sandwich and watched young, acned jocks toss around a round business card like it was a Frisbee.
+I bought a cold ham sandwich and watched young, acned jocks toss around a round business card like it was a frisbee.

 He talked a lot about fear.
-That he loved it, claiming if he had another son he would name him Fear.
-But also that it was constantly with him, that he woke up everyday afraid.
-Afraid of losing it all, of not mattering, afraid that he had been a bad father.
-He was afraid right in that very moment because he hadn’t written any of this and was winging it, a claim I very much believed.
-Fear had driven Stallone to the peak of success but he was telling us, that even there he can’t escape it.
+That he loved it, and claiming if he had another son, he would name him Fear.
+But also, that it was constantly with him, that he woke up every day afraid.
+He was afraid of losing it all, of not mattering, and that he had been a bad father.
+He was afraid right at that very moment because he hadn’t written any of this and was winging it, a claim I very much believed.
+Fear had driven Stallone to the peak of success, but he was telling us that even there he can’t escape it.

-I don’t know if anyone realized but Stallone was laying out the whole lie right out there in front of us.
+I don’t know if anyone realized, but Stallone was laying out the whole lie right out there in front of us.
 This expo was about fear.
-Fears that grab at us all: that we aren’t successful, that we don’t matter, that we are working too hard, that we are letting down the people we love.
+Fears that grab us all: that we aren’t successful, that we don’t matter, that we are working too hard, and that we are letting down the people we love.
 The con was the promise that people like Shanda and Marshall Sylver have the answer to relieve you from fear.
-That a new, successful you is there just beneath all that fear and you just need to fork over enough dough and you’ll be reprogrammed and emerge fresh and shiny like a recently flipped house.
-But even the Demolition Man gets afraid still.
+That a new, successful you is there just beneath all that fear, and you just need to fork over enough dough and you’ll be reprogrammed and emerge fresh and shiny like a recently flipped house.
+But even the demolition man gets afraid still.
 No, as I learned when I sang along to the hook in “Give Me Everything,” the only salve for the fear, the only wealth and real estate that matters is helping and being with each other.